Operation Halyard: Evacuation

 Captain Brooks inspected the airfield, improvised a night-lighting system with several kerosene lamps and then set up a watch to signal the planes when they came over.
 Only one plane arrived, however, and it did not land, dropping supplies and three men by parachute instead.
-These three men (OSS team, 1st Lt.
-Musulin, Master Sergeant Rajacich, and Navy Petty Officer Jibilian) had been sent in as an Allied mission from Italy and had brought along a radio.
-The officer in charge of the mission brought word that the landing strip was not considered usable by 15th Air Force and that no landing would be made until a great amount of work had been done to it.
-After setting up an improvised radio station with the new equipment, Captain Brooks left one officer in charge of the construction work necessary at this particular field, gave him detailed instructions on how to complete the project, and procured for him through the Chetnik Army Commander a large number of Yugoslav laborers.
+These three men (OSS team, 1st Lieutenant Musulin, Master Sergeant Rajacich, and Navy Petty Officer Jibilian) had been sent in as an Allied mission from Italy and had brought along a radio.
+The officer in charge of the mission brought word that the landing strip was not considered usable by the 15th Air Force and that no landing would be made until a great amount of work had been done to it.
+After setting up an improvised radio station with the new equipment, Captain Brooks left one officer in charge of the construction work necessary at this particular field, gave him detailed instructions on how to complete the project, and procured for him through the Chetnik Army commander a large number of Yugoslav laborers.

-The remaining six officers, including himself, he divided into two-man teams to investigate possible sites for another field.
+The remaining six officers, including Brooks himself, he divided into two-man teams to investigate possible sites for another field.
 In this manner two better locations were discovered, and work was immediately begun on those fields as well.
 In the meantime, radio contact with 15th Air Force was reestablished.
 A request was made for urgently needed supplies and a message sent regarding the work that was being done on the first field.
 Two transports came shortly thereafter and dropped a considerable quantity of needed supplies.
 Acting under instructions previously issued by Captain Brooks, the group quartered nearest the dropping site successfully brought in all these supplies.
 Several days later when construction on the first field had progressed to the point where it was usable, the 15th Air Force was notified.
 A message came back from headquarters that eight aircraft would arrive that evening, each with a capacity of 12 men.
 Captain Brooks then sent runners to alert the first 96 men scheduled to go.